tedwu13/Hackernews-Api/README.md

 | Story A | user-c (3 for story - 8 total)  | user-b (2 for story - 10 total) |
 | Story B | user-a (4 for story - 9 total)  | user-b (3 for story - 10 total) |
 | Story C | user-b (5 for story - 10 total) | user-a (4 for story - 9 total)  |

+Libaries used:

+-Nodemon to restart the node server while watching your files and detecting changes when saving file -Request node module for simplified http calls (https://github.com/request/request) -Cli-table to have command line tables (https://github.com/Automattic/cli-table)